AdobeDocs/campaign-classic.en/help/interaction/using/interaction-best-practices.md

 * Limit the number of propositions asked per target.
 Do not set more than what you are actually going to use.
 * Avoid joins as much as possible in the rule criteria.

-## Offer management best practices {#offer-management}
+## Tips and tricks on managing offers {#tips-managing-offers}

-This section contains more detailed best practices, tips and tricks on managing offers and using the Interaction module in Adobe Campaign Classic.
+This section contains more detailed advice on managing offers and using the Interaction module in Adobe Campaign Classic.

 ### Using multiple offer spaces in an email delivery {multiple-offer-spaces}